-- a.
-Crossing Cultural Boundaries, Anth 311 - b.
-Experimental Psychology, Psyc 212 - c.
-Approaches to Social Research, Soc.
-310 D. Depth Requirement Take ONE additional courses relevant to the major that has been approved by your CHDV advisor to fulfill this requirement.
-COURSE DESCRIPTIONS 10 Working with Children Experiential course involving interaction with children and adults (parents, teachers, other professionals).
+Cultural Contexts of Childhood, ANTH 374, 3 credits or Sociological and Anthropological Perspectives on Education, EDUC 300, 3 credits or approved Child Development course in Denmark Practicum: Integration of Theory and Practice, CHDV 477, 4 credits Biological Bases of Behavior, PSYC 222: 3 credits Statistics, PSYC 314 or other approved statistics course, 3-4 credits One of the following: Field Research: Crossing Cultural Boundaries, ANTH 311, 3-4 credits Experimental Psychology, PSYC 212, 4 credits Approaches to Social Research, SOC 310, 3 credits COURSE DESCRIPTIONS (CHDV) 10 Working with Children Experiential course involving interaction with children and adults (parents, teachers, other professionals).
 Typically organized around a theme or question of interest to the class.
 Requires approximately 2 hours fieldwork per week in addition to class meeting.
-May not be concurrently enrolled with 220.
+May be repeated for credit with instructor permission.
 One semester, 1 credit.
 11 Supervised Classroom Experience at Broadoaks Practical experience with various aspects of teaching and learning at Broadoaks.
 Requires minimum of 3 hours per week in addition to staff meeting.
 One semester, 1 credit.
 May be repeated for credit.
 12 Research with Children Opportunity to learn and apply research skills by assisting faculty on research.
 May include research design, data collection, data analysis, and writing up findings.
 Permission required.
 One semester, one credit.
 May be repeated for credit.
 105 Introduction to Human Development Emphasizes major theories and principles of human development across cultures.
 Introduces history, literature, and methodology of the study of human beings from developmental perspectives.
 Critical reading and writing required.
 One semester, 3 credits.
 220 Field Methods: Child Study through Observation and Interaction Focuses on observing, recording, and interacting with children as a basis for scientific investigation in child development.
 Field-based research project required.
 Includes seminar and supervised fieldwork at The Broadoaks Children's School.
 Prerequisite: 105.
 One semester, 3 credits.
 315 Infancy through Early Childhood Study of physical, cognitive, linguistic, social, emotional, and moral/ethical development from 0 to 8 years.
 Emphasizes literature review and fieldwork resulting in a scholarly paper.
 Prerequisites: 105, 220.
 One semester, 3 credits.
 330 Middle Childhood Study of physical, cognitive, linguistic, social, emotional and moral development from 6-12 years.
 Emphasizes theory, child observation, and research, as well as child and family issues in public policy and current events.
-Prerequisite: 315.
+Prerequisite: 315 or instructor permission.
 One semester, 3 credits.
 477 Practicum: Integration of Theory and Practice An intensive fieldwork or internship assignment designed to (1) situate and contextualize developmental theory and its applications in a real-world setting, (2) help students integrate what they have learned in their liberal arts core with their study of child development from a variety of disciplinary perspectives, and (3) provide opportunities for additional experience in a setting that relates to the student's future academic and career interests.
-Senior standing.
+Senior standing, Instructor permission.
 January, 4 credits.
-490 Current Topics in Child Development Permission.
+190, 290, 390, 490 Selected Topics in Child Development Permission.
 Variable credits.